General Adoption Information

 Adopting a pet from the shelter is easy!
 To adopt a pet, you:

-- Complete an Adoption Questionnaire (be sure to get your landlord’s consent if you are leasing or renting!), pay the fee and enjoy your pet;
+- Complete an Adoption Questionnaire (be sure to get your landlord’s consent if you are renting!), pay the adoption fee and enjoy your pet;

-- Obtain the free veterinary exam ASAP or within one week;
+- Obtain the free veterinary exam ASAP or within two weeks;

 - Pets must be adopted by the prospective owner and be 18 years of age or older (gift certificates are available).